 Formula is one of those everyday items that can quickly add up and surprise you when you calculate just how much your total spend is per year (spoiler: it can be $2,000 or more).

-With the cost running well over $100 per month, you’re probably wondering why infant formula costs so much.
+With the cost running well over $100 per month, you’re probably wondering why it costs so much.

 Baby formula is expensive because of the high levels of research and development, legal regulations, quality of ingredients and marketing spend required to create a strong and trusted brand image.